MaayanLab/cfde-submit/docs/install/index.md

 4. To exit the environment run: `conda deactivate`

 ## Install Git
 `cfde-submit` has the ability to read data from github repositories.
-To avoid any git-related errors, please install the git on your system.
+To avoid any git-related errors, please install git on your system.
 On Ubuntu, this can be done by running `sudo apt update` and `sudo apt install git`.

 ## Install cfde-submit
 The most recent release of `cfde-submit` can be installed via pip.
 The commands below should be run while the `cfde_venv` environment is active.